LGBTQ rights in Turkey: Republican period

 In 2003, Turkey became the first Muslim-majority country in which a gay pride march was held.
 In Istanbul (since 2003) and in Ankara (since 2008) gay marches were being held each year with an increasing numbers of participation until 2015.
-The gay pride march in Istanbul started with 30 people in 2003, and in 2010, there were 5,000.
-The pride parades in 2011 and 2012 were attended by more than 15,000 participants.

 On 30 June 2013, Istanbul Pride parade attracted almost 100,000 people.
 The protesters were joined by Gezi Park protesters, making the 2013 Istanbul Pride the biggest pride event ever held in Turkey.
 The 2014 Istanbul pride attracted more than 100,000 people.
 The 2015, 2016, 2017, and 2018 pride parades were banned by local authorities, and participants were faced with police attacks.
 In June 2013, the first İzmir Pride took place with 2,000 participants.
 On 3 June 2018, the 6th İzmir Pride Parade peacefully took place with over 50,000 participants.
 Another pride took place in Antalya.
 Politicians from the main opposition party, CHP and another opposition party, BDP also lent their support to the demonstration.
 The pride march in Istanbul does not receive any support of the municipality or the government.

 In 2009, amateur football referee Halil İbrahim Dinçdağ came out as gay and was subsequently banned from refereeing football matches.
 In December 2015, the Turkish Football Federation was ordered to pay 23,000 lira in compensation for dismissing Dinçdağ.

 On 21 September 2011, the Minister of Family and Social Policies Fatma Şahin met with an LGBTQ organisation.
 She said that the government will actively work together with LGBTQ organisations.
 She submitted a proposal for the acceptance of LGBTQ individuals in the new constitution that Parliament planned to draft in the coming year.
 She was calling on Members of Parliament to handle the proposal positively.
 She asserted that "if freedom and equality is for everybody, then sexual orientation discrimination should be eliminated and the rights of these LGBTQ citizens should be recognised."

 On 9 January 2012, a columnist named Serdar Arseven for an Islamist newspaper called Yeni Akit wrote an article calling LGBTQ people perverts.
 The Court of Cassation penalised Yeni Akit with 4,000 TL fine and Serdar Arseven with 2,000 TL for hate speech.